ibrahimatay/ibrahimatay/README.md

 # Hello!

-He works in different roles such as a software engineer, team lead, and software architect since 2011.
-He also has very strong analytical thinking, problem-solving, and management skills.

-He aims to provide sustainable user experiences by delivering robust, maintainable, reliable, scaling, and cost-effective solutions.
-He always enthusiastic about new technologies and keeps himself up-to-date with new technologies.

-He is a software architect and agile coach who helps companies and organizations.
+He is experienced in architecting and developing.
+He enables companies to become delivering robust, maintainable, reliable, and scaling solutions by building Next Generation Technology Architectures.

+He is specialized in Application Development, Enterprise Architectures, ITSM, Cloud-Native Technologies, Integration Architecture, SOA, and Microservices Architecture.

+He holds a Master’s degree in Engineering Management from Sakarya University.
+He has the following certificates.

+- The Open Group Architecture Framework (TOGAF) Certified
-- Team Leadership
+- ITIL Foundation
+- PMI Agile Certified Practitioner (PMI-ACP)
+- Certified Scrum Master (CSM)
-- Technology Management
+- Kanban Management Professional (KMP)
-- Full Stack Development
-- DevOps Engineering
+- Certified Kubernetes Application Developer (CKAD)

 <!--
 **ibrahimatay/ibrahimatay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.